-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Petersburg is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Petersburg isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Petersburg are a mix of both white- and blue-collar jobs.
 Overall, Petersburg is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Petersburg who work in office and administrative support (15.14%), food service (9.66%), and sales jobs (7.70%).
+There are especially a lot of people living in Petersburg who work in office and administrative support (15.54%), food service (9.40%), and sales jobs (9.38%).

-The per capita income in Petersburg in 2010 was $18,535, which is low income relative to Virginia, and lower middle income relative to the rest of the US.
-This equates to an annual income of $74,140 for a family of four.
+The per capita income in Petersburg in 2010 was $19,149, which is lower middle income relative to Virginia and the nation.
+This equates to an annual income of $76,596 for a family of four.

 Petersburg is a very ethnically-diverse city.
 The people who call Petersburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Petersburg residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Petersburg include German, Irish, African, and Italian.
+Important ancestries of people in Petersburg include English, Irish, African, and European.

 The most common language spoken in Petersburg is English.
 Other important languages spoken here include Spanish and French.